 - You Have Outlived Your Usefulness: The Tok'ra intend to leave him behind on a barren desert planet when they move their base at the end of season 4, as they're aware of the fact that he'll alert Apophis of their new whereabouts if they bring him along.

-- Antagonistic Offspring: Subverted: Bra'tac hints he's enough of this that Apophis would believe his attacking the System Lord's ship to be Klorel's doing, but he seems to be more of an eager-to-please "Well Done, Son!"
+- Antagonistic Offspring: Subverted: Bra'tac explains this is so common amongst the Goa'uld that Apophis would believe his attacking the System Lord's ship to be Klorel's doing, but Klorel actually seems to be more of an eager-to-please "Well Done, Son!"
 Guy (of a thoroughly evil variety) who never openly shows any traces of being The Starscream towards his father.

 - Big Bad Wannabe: Is desperate to impress his father Apophis - but in the space of two episodes he almost gets his own ship blown up when he can't quite suppress his host, gets killed by O'Neill, and then is taken hostage and used as a human shield by SG-1 during their escape.
 Notably, Apophis shoots him a particularly scathing Death Glare as they escape.